SharePoint/sp-dev-training-spfx-web-parts/Demos/README.md

 # Microsoft SharePoint Framework Training Module - Developing with the SharePoint Framework: Web Parts

-This folder contains demos for the SharePoint Framework training module on Developing with the SharePoint Framework: Web Parts.
+This folder contains demos associated with the slide decks in this module.

 ## Demos